RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/PLIDemo.md

     Eclipse restarts debugging so you can debug through the `SBANK10P` program.
 12. Once you are ready to run the program, click **Resume/&lt;F8&gt;** as many times as necessary to run the program to completion.

     As this application is pseudo-conversational, debugging will start and end with the invocation and completion of each transaction in the application.
-Since this is a small demo, all of the IBM CICS programs after the Banking main options screen are not built for debugging and the sources are not provided.
+Since this is a small demo, all of the CICS programs after the Banking main options screen are not built for debugging and the sources are not provided.
 13. Once you are ready to leave the application, press **F3** to end the application in the TN3270 window.
 14. You can now disconnect your TN3270 terminal to end the demo.